lalBi94/ZBrutF/README.md

+# Disclaimer

+This project is provided for educational and research purposes only.
+The author of this project cannot be held responsible for any misuse or illegal use of the tool or the information it provides.
+The use of this site is entirely at the user's own risk.

+It is strongly recommended to comply with all local, national, and international laws and regulations regarding computer security, data protection, and privacy.
+The author disclaims all liability for inappropriate, illegal, or abusive use of this tool.

+The author strongly encourages users to use this tool in an ethical, responsible, and legal manner, respecting the privacy and security of others.

+By using this site, you fully and unconditionally accept the terms outlined in this disclaimer.

+**The author reserves the right to modify this disclaimer at any time.
+Users are encouraged to regularly check this page for updates.**

 ## The ZBrute Force

 ZBrutF, or "The ZBrute Force," is an online platform designed to assist you in searching for hash matches within a variety of wordlists for the most commonly used hashing algorithms.
 This platform allows you to compare hashes you provide with data extracted from these wordlists, covering MD5, SHA-1, SHA-3, SHA-256, SHA-512, and RIPMD-160 algorithms.